 - Go to AnnualCreditReport.com

-- From this point the instruction may varies depending on the credit bureau (I’m using Experian):
+- From this point, the instruction may vary depending on the credit bureau (I’m using Experian):

-- If you pass the verification, your free credit report will be show to you.
-You can print your report and keep it for your record.
+- If you pass the verification, your free credit report will be shown to you.
+You can print your report and keep it for your records.

 - That’s it!

-That was easy wasn’t it?
+That was easy, wasn’t it?
 Now you can sit down and review your credit report at your own pace.
-Additionally, you can also check your credit score for free and take actions to improve your credit score.
+Additionally, you can also check your credit score for free and take action to improve your credit score.